 Make sure you thoroughly document the incident by taking pictures of the damage and position of the vehicles.
 This could help your case when it comes to making a claim with your insurer.
 Also take a picture of the other vehicle’s registration plate, just to be on the safe side in case any notes get lost.

-Notify your insurer
+Notify your insurance provider

-When you speak to your insurer, you claim handler will give you a good idea of how to proceed and tell you anything they need from you.
+When you speak to your insurance provider, you claim handler will give you a good idea of how to proceed and tell you anything they need from you.
 You may still be a little shaken up after the accident, so it’s a good idea to make a note of any advice or requirements they may have, just in case you forget.

 Get injuries checked over